Skip to main content

 If you process credit card payments — and every restaurant does — you're a target for data breaches.
 Restaurants are among the most frequently targeted businesses for point-of-sale system compromises.

-What a POS breach costs:
+What a POS breach can involve:

-- Legal defense if customers sue
+• Legal defense if customers or vendors sue

-- Reputation damage and lost revenue
+• Reputation damage and lost revenue

 Cyber liability isn't technically required by Florida law, but PCI DSS compliance is required by every card network, and a breach without insurance can be business-ending.